mtptisid/Multi-Model-AI-Appliaction-PolyGenAI-with-FastAPI-Vite-React/README.md

 ## Contributing

-We welcome contributions to PolyGenix!
+We welcome contributions to PolyGenAI!
 To contribute:
 1. Fork the repository.
 2. Create a feature branch:
    ```bash